3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Summary and discussion

-Three different instabilities (WI, MI, kKHI) grow in similar timescales depending on the plasma conditions where some instabilities grow stronger.
-Particularly the modes of MI are different for different jet compositions and an excitation of MI or kKHI is weaker for the unmagnetized case, nevertheless for jets with toroidal magnetic fields there is stronger MI and kKHI growth.
-We conclude that a relatively weak initial magnetic field can change the development of the kinetic plasma instabilities, even if the latter significantly amplify the magnetic field, here by factors reaching 50.
+We found that the dominant excited modes of instabilities depend on the different jet compositions.
+Three different instabilities (WI, MI, kKHI) grow in similar timescales, however, depending on the plasma conditions (unmagnetized, different species) some instabilities grow faster and stronger.
+Particularly the MI grows faster and stronger with larger mass ratio (4 and 1826) and an excitation of the MI or kKHI is weaker for the unmagnetized case.
+In general, stronger MI and kKHI grow in the jets with toroidal magnetic fields.
+The MI and kKHI are associated with a quasi-steady electric field ($E_{\rm x}$) for both jet species.
+These accompanied electric fields accelerate and decelerate electrons and positrons.
+Additionally we found that the electrons can be further accelerated by the development of twisted and turbulent magnetic fields which are generated by the dissipation of the toroidal magnetic fields possibly accompanying reconnection.
+For an e$^{\pm}$ jet, the MI is excited combined with a kKHI, while the produced quasi-steady $E_{\rm x}$ modulates the jet particles.
+For the electron-ion jet, the jet electrons are pinched dominantly by the MI at the later linear stage.
+Further simulations will be important to decisively confirm possible supplemental acceleration mechanisms with varying simulation parameters such as, jet radius, magnetization factor, jet density profile, etc. From the present extensive simulation studies we conclude, that a moderate initial magnetic field can change the development of the kinetic plasma instabilities, for different jet species, even if the instabilities significantly amplify the magnetic field, here by factors reaching 50.

-Figure \ref{bcontours} shows that quasi-steady electric fields accelerate and decelerate jet electrons at the linear stage and that the consequent magnetic field dissipation accelerates jet electrons further at the non-linear stage.
+Figure \ref{econtours} shows that the quasi-steady electric fields accelerate and decelerate jet electrons at the linear stage and that the consequent magnetic field dissipation accelerates jet electrons further at the non-linear stage (Fig. \ref{Bacc}) for the e$^{\pm}$ jet.
 At the non-linear stage we also observed that jet electrons propagate outside the jet and that the jet boundaries seem to get distorted by the kKHI.
-Near the jet head of the e$^{\pm}$ jet, as shown in Figs. \ref{jxByz}d and \ref{jxByz}e, we witness a re-arrangement of the magnetic field and a general weakening of the currents with counter-clockwise direction, seen from the jet front.
-We found that at the initial stages along the jet a strong toroidal magnetic field is maintained by a strong $-J_{\rm x}$ current by the collimated jet (ambient) electrons.
+Near the jet head of the e$^{\pm}$ jet we witness a re-arrangement of the magnetic field and a general weakening of the currents with some vortices (shown in Fig. \ref{Bacc}d).
+We found that at the initial stages along the jet a strong toroidal magnetic field is maintained by a strong $-J_{\rm x}$ current associated with collimated jet (ambient) electrons.

+The magnetic field generated and amplified by different instabilities, in the non-linear stage dissipates and reorganizes into a new topology.
+The 3D magnetic field topology (Fig. \ref{3DBV}) indicates possible reconnection sites and the electrons accelerated in the linear stage are significantly re-accelerated in the non-linear stage up to a Lorentz factor of 35, accompanied by the dissipation of the magnetic field possibly associated with the reconnection, which requires further investigation.